 On this session, NEOShield-2 participated with a poster from Martin Schimmerohn, Fraunhofer EMI, with the topic: Measuring Ejecta Characteristics and Momentum Transfer in Experimental Simulation of Kinetic Impact.

 Later in the afternoon, more information about the hypothetical NEO/Earth impact event scenario was introduced, you can check the new guidelines here.

 Ending the day, the poster reception took place.

 What to expect on Day 3:

-Following speeches about Deflection and Disruption Models & Testing (Session 4) and speeches about Mission & Campaign Designs (Session 5).
+Following talks about Deflection and Disruption Models & Testing (Session 4) and talks about Mission & Campaign Designs (Session 5).

 11:30 a.m. (local time): Asteroid Impact Mission: Performing Binary Asteroid Investigation and Supporting Planetary Defense by Patrick Michel, CNRS

 1:30 p.m. (local time): NEOShield-2: Overview and Results So Far by Dr. Albert Falke, Airbus DS Germany